czodrowskilab/pka/RDKit_UGM_2019/README.md

 # Open Source p*K*<sub>a</sub> Predictions

-## Prerequisites to Run The Notebook
+## Prerequisites to Run the Notebook

 In addition to Jupyter, IPython and Python 3.6 (or higher) the following libraries are required:
 - Matplotlib